Many people are struggling with their mortgage payments and some will fall in to foreclosure. I have compiled a to-do list.

 5. Selling the house.
 If you can, great, but in a bad market you may wish to file the Chapter 13 and sell the house at a better price when the market is better or when your house is no longer a "bargain/steal" because of an impending foreclosure.
-Note: for best results it is wise to spend 36 months or more in the Chapter 13 plan as you can pay the unsecured creditors the percentage assigned at Confirmation.
+Note: for best results it is wise to spend 36 months to a maximum of 60 months or more in the Chapter 13 plan as you can pay the unsecured creditors the percentage assigned at Confirmation.
 Selling the house to pay off the plan before then will require paying the entire amount of unsecured claims.

 6. Quit Claiming to investors.
 I wouldn't do it.
 If you chose this option make sure you know the investor and can trust him or her.

 7. "I am working with the mortgage company."
 That is all well and good, but unless you have the money to reinstate or have received an order from the court stopping the sale, it is not stopped no matter how many packets you fill out or how many voice mails you leave your mortgage case worker.
 If the sale is two weeks away and nothing is changing you need to consult with a bankruptcy attorney.
 I have seen surprised people lose there home to foreclosure trying work with the mortgage company.